chromium/chromium/docs/ui/learn/glossary.md

 spinning circle that can optionally display a checkmark when an operation completes.
 The "Throbber" example in [`views_examples`](ui_debugging.md#views-examples) creates a throbber.

+### Views (library)

+A cross-platform UI toolkit used to create "native" UI (as opposed to UI built from web technologies).
+Views is important to both the Chrome browser and the Chrome OS native UI in Ash.
+Views was created in the early days of Chrome to abstract away calls to platform-specific functions and make it possible to build Chrome UI for multiple operating systems; unlike other cross-platform toolkits of the time like wxWidgets or GTK, it aimed for a platform-native feel (especially on Windows) and a minimal API that was designed to do just what Chrome needed.
+Over time the Views look-and-feel moved away from platform-native fidelity, toward a style called "Harmony" influenced by all desktop platforms as well as Google's Material Design.
+However, the minimal API surface persists; Views lacks many controls and features found in other UI toolkits and is not supported on mobile.

+### `View` (class)

+A node in a tree of objects used to represent UI.
+A `View` has rectangular bounds, a (possibly-empty) set of child `View`s, and a large set of APIs to allow interaction and extension.
+Its primary goal is to abstract user interactions and present data to the browser for display.
+Historically, implementers have built subclasses as heavyweight objects containing all the code to handle display, business logic, and the underlying data model; this reduces boilerplate but makes classes difficult to test, reuse, or port to other platforms.
+By taking the name literally and making a `View` subclass handle only the "view" role in the MVC paradigm, implementers can produce more robust code.

+### Widget

+The cross-platform abstraction that represents a "window" in the Views toolkit.
+It is the gateway between the `Views` library and the OS platform.
+Each `Widget` contains exactly one `RootView` object that in turn holds a hierarchy of `View`s representing the UI in that window. `Widget` is implemented in turns of a platform-specific `NativeWidget`, which itself may be backed by other abstractions (at least on Aura).
+It's possible to have parent/child relationships between widgets, for example when displaying a small floating bubble anchored to (and clipped by) a larger window.